 A blood disease is a disease which affects the blood.
 Many blood diseases are congenital, the result of inherited genetic disorders.
 Others may be acquired, typically in response to some sort of stress in the body.
-Blood diseases or blood disorders as they are sometimes called are distinct from blood-borne diseases, diseases which are carried in the blood.
+These disorders are distinct from blood-borne diseases, diseases which are carried in the blood.
 One of the key differences between a blood disease and a blood-borne disease is that blood diseases are not contagious.

 Blood diseases with external causes such as disease leading to anemia can be treated by addressing the cause, which also clears up the disease.
 In the case of blood malignancies, the blood may be treated with chemotherapy and radiation to kill the malignant cells, with more extreme procedures like marrow transplants and blood infusions being used in particularly aggressive cases.